Shuijing725/VAE_trait_inference/README.md

 # VAE Trait Inference
-This repository contains the codes for our paper titled "Learning to Navigate Intersections with Unsupervised Driver Trait Inference".
+This repository contains the codes for our paper titled "Learning to Navigate Intersections with Unsupervised Driver Trait Inference" in ICRA 2022.
 For more details, please refer to the [project website](https://sites.google.com/illinois.edu/vae-trait-inference/home) and [arXiv preprint](https://arxiv.org/abs/2109.06783).
 For experiment demonstrations, please refer to the [youtube video](https://www.youtube.com/watch?v=wqbgsjSvkAo).